What Remains of Edith Finch: Plot

 Sam marries a woman named Kay Carlyle, and they have three children: Dawn, Gus, and Gregory.
 However, Dawn is the only one to live to adulthood.
 At 22 months, Gregory drowns in the bathtub after being left unattended by his mother; and, at 13, Gus is crushed by a totem pole during a storm.
-Sam and Kay get a divorce, and, at 33, whilst on a hunting trip with Dawn, Sam falls to his death after being bucked from a cliff by a deer.
+Sam and Kay get a divorce and, at 33, whilst on a hunting trip with Dawn, Sam falls to his death after being bucked from a cliff by a deer.

 Traumatized, Dawn moves to Kolkata, India, marries Sanjay Kumar, and they have three children: Lewis, Milton, and Edith (Jr.).
-In 2002 Sanjay dies in an earthquake and Dawn returns with her children to the Finch home.
+In 2002, Sanjay dies in an earthquake and Dawn returns with her children to the Finch home.
 At 11 years old, Milton inexplicably disappears, and Dawn becomes paranoid.
 She seals off the memorialized bedrooms of the deceased and forbids her children from learning about their family history in an effort to save them from a similar fate.

-In 2010, after struggling with substance abuse and mental illness, Lewis commits suicide at the age of 21.
+In 2010, after struggling with substance abuse and mental illness, Lewis commits suicide at the age of 21, cutting his head off with the fish-cutting machine he used at work.
 Now desperate, Dawn decides they must all leave the house.
 Edie, however, refuses to go, and, after a heated argument, Dawn and Edith flee the house without her, leaving most of their possessions behind.
-The next day, Edie is found dead at the age of 93, the cause of which implied to be complications due to consuming alcohol alongside her prescription medication.
+The next day, Edie is found dead at the age of 93 after consuming alcohol alongside her prescription medication.

-Seven years later, Dawn succumbs to an undisclosed illness, and 17-year-old Edith inherits the property.
+Seven years later, Dawn succumbs to an undisclosed illness and 17-year-old Edith inherits the property.
 Returning to the house, Edith discovers for herself the stories of her family's unique history, documenting her own thoughts and experiences in her journal.
-Edith reveals that she is pregnant and that the journal is intended for her unborn child in case she should die before she is able to tell them the stories herself.
+Edith reveals that she is pregnant (though the player can figure this out already if they look straight down) and that the journal is intended for her unborn child in case she should die before she is able to tell them the stories herself.

-In the final scene, the player character is revealed to be Edith's son Christopher, and that Edith has died during childbirth in 2017.
+In the final scene, the initial player character seen on the ferry at the start of the game is revealed to be Edith's son, Christopher, Edith having died during the labor in 2017.
 In an unspecified time in the future, Christopher places flowers on his mother's grave.